yilin-Zheng/msc-19-showcase/src/markdown-pages/anna-tsuda/index.md

 ### What is next in line for SWAP?

 SWAP is currently at its prototype stage and is limited to viewing recipes.
-However, I aim to iteratively redesign, implement additional features in the near future and grow this into a community space to support one another with our plant-based diet journies.
+However, I aim to iteratively redesign, implement additional features in the near future and grow this into a community space to support one another with our plant-based diet journeys.